top of page

 123rd Ave & 15th St

-Allagan book p.
-90. Photo of school p.
-90. Also school of same name in Hopkins Township.
-History of Allegan County.
-Pic
+*Picture.
+Allegan book p.
+90 with photo of school.
+Also school with the same name in Hopkins Township.
+History of Allegan County p.
+90

 Allegan